 The first step is to apply for the exchange through your own school's international office and for them to notify the Exchange Coordinator that they have approved you to participate in the exchange for a specific semester.
-Once your school has notified the Exchange Coordinator, you may begin the online Exchange Student Application.
+Once your school has notified the Exchange Coordinator, you will receive instructions to begin the online Exchange Student Application.

 A COMPLETE application must be submitted online by the application deadline.
 Instructions for completing each form are available within the online application.
 Please complete the forms carefully so they can be approved and processed quickly.
 A complete application includes the following items: